 Our goal includes two approaches.
 With our engagement, we want to help reduce CO2 emissions that are generated by customers when they use our products (called Scope 3 emissions).
 In addition, we want to help customers avoid CO2 emissions by using our products and technologies (called Scope 4 emissions).
 Through our brands and technologies, we make products that are used and applied in ways that directly linked to the use of energy, such as detergents, shower gels, or hotmelt adhesives.
 We want to enable the efficient use of energy with innovations that cut energy consumption and the related CO2 footprint.
 On top of this, we strive to encourage responsible-minded behavior while using our products through targeted communication.

 In relation to the leverage points we have identified along our value chain, we have set a target of saving 100 million metric tons of CO2 together with our customers, consumers and suppliers over the ten-year period from 2016 to 2025.
-Our previous five-year target up to 2020 was to help our customers and consumers save 50 million metric tons of CO2.
 We have developed a CO2-saving portfolio for this purpose.
 The evaluation of the contributions in this portfolio is based on a company-wide, standardized process that sets out the criteria for the selection of the products and the calculation of CO2 emissions.
 We have summarized some examples of our products and technologies in the following six groups.
 With regard to the products sold between 2016 and 2020, we enabled our customers and consumers to reduce CO2 emissions by more than 55 million metric tons.
 In the future, we plan to evaluate additional applications and further expand the portfolio of products that contribute to CO2 savings in the application phase.